smayner/WordCount/README.md

 # WordCount
 Repository for files and documentation related to WordCount.
+This is an edit.
+I like edits.